WalkerMao/walkermao.github.io/_posts/2022-01-12-object-detection-fast-r-cnn.md

 ### 3.1 Truncated SVD for Faster Detection

-...
+For detection the number of RoIs to process is large and nearly half of the forward pass time is spent computing the fully connected layers.
+Large fully connected layers are easily accelerated by compressing them with truncated SVD.
 This simple compression method gives good speedups when the number of RoIs is large.

 <br>